milo168/ECE209TimeStamp/index.md

 - Week 1 and 2
   - Search for project ideas and discuss with instructor
 - Week 3 and 4
-  - Literature review on Bad TimeStamps, especially SyncWISE and Time Awareness
+  - Literature review for faulty timestamp and its consequences, especially SyncWISE and Time Awareness
   - Team up
   - Second discussion about final idea with instructor
 - Week 5
   - Determine the final project idea
-  - Initinal project website and Github repository
+  - Initial project website and Github repository
 - Week 6 and 7
   - Re-run the codes of SyncWISE
   - Re-run the codes of Time Awareness
   - Update project website and Github repository
-  - Prepaer Project Midterm Presentation
+  - Prepare Project Midterm Presentation
 - Week 8
   - Project Midterm Presentation
   - Trying Approach Baseline